Billycan: Etymology

-Although there is a suggestion that the word may be associated with the Aboriginal billa (meaning water; cf. Billabong), it is widely accepted that the term billycan is derived from bouilli can, the name given to the empty cannisters used for preserving Soup and bouilli and other foods.
-With the addition of a handle, these tins were repurposed for boiling water.
+Although there is a suggestion that the word may be associated with the Aboriginal billa (meaning water; cf. Billabong), it is widely accepted that the term billycan is derived from bouilli can, the name given to the empty canisters used for preserving soup and bouilli and other foods.
+With the addition of a handle, the tins were re-purposed for boiling water.
 Letters to newspapers in the early 20th century support this view and David George Stead quoting his father, who emigrated in 1862 aged 16, wrote "the term "billy can" was commonly used in south coastal England, to describe a "bouilli" can or tin.

-The preservation of foods in tin cannisters began in 1812 at the firm of Donkin, Hall and Gamble in Bermondsey, England.
+The preservation of foods in tin canisters began in 1812 at the firm of Donkin, Hall and Gamble in Bermondsey, England.

 The reuse of the empty cans probably began at the same time but it is not until 1835 that there is a record of "an empty preserved-meat-canister serving the double purpose of tea-kettle and tea-pot".

 By the 1840s, soup and bouilli tin or bouilli tin was increasingly being used as a generic term for any empty preserved food can.

 The earliest known use of billy for kettle is in an 1848 Tasmanian newspaper report of a criminal trial.
 A defendant is reported as saying "he put some bread on the table and the "billy" on the fire."
 Reminiscences by Heberley and Davenport place billy or billies at earlier events but these accounts were written much later.

 Another early example from 1849 shows that use of the term was possibly widespread in Australia.
 It occurs in idyllic description of a shepherd's life in South Australia: "near the wooden fire, is what is called the billy or tea-kettle".

 From 1851 the gold rushes spur British emigration to Australia with many gold diggers writing letters home describing the journey to Australia and life on the goldfields and many writers mentioning their use of a "billy".
 From these it is known: